asamardzija93/RockPaperScissors/README.md

 # RockPaperScissors

-Basic implementation of a Rock Paper Scissors game using va from The Odin Project coursework.
+Basic implementation of a Rock Paper Scissors game using JavaScript from The Odin Project coursework.